Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 3. Cook Meals at Home

-College students with limited cooking skills and small kitchen spaces may be tempted to eat out for every meal.
+Food can eat up a big chunk of your college budget, since students with limited cooking skills and small kitchen spaces may be tempted to eat out for every meal.
 But restaurant tabs can add up quickly.

 4. Serve as an R.A.

-Becoming a resident assistant can not only be rewarding but also help you cut down on living expenses.
+Becoming a resident assistant (R.A.), can not only be rewarding but also help you cut down on living expenses.
 R.A.s are a sort of big brother or sister in dorms, organizing social events, advising younger students, enforcing rules, and mediating disagreements.
 Many R.A.s receive free or discounted housing and meals, and some also get a stipend.

 5. Cut Out the Extras